kernel-community/kernel/docs/module-1/meaning.md

 So, what does Ethereum really *mean*?
 Happily, the most accurate answers to this are to be found on block explorers, not in short essays.
 However, we can make an attempt in natural language here by considering our communal imagery - the eight-sided logo.

-The [octahedron](https://en.wikipedia.org/wiki/Octahedron) is the third of the [five solids](https://en.wikipedia.org/wiki/Platonic_solid) postulated by Plato to make up all the elements - earth, water, fire, air and *aether*.
+The <a href="https://en.wikipedia.org/wiki/Octahedron" target="_blank">octahedron</a> is the third of the <a href="https://en.wikipedia.org/wiki/Platonic_solid" target="_blank">five solids</a> postulated by Plato to make up all the elements - earth, water, fire, air and *aether*.
 While discussing air in the *Timaeus* - the element with which the octahedron is associated - Plato writes: "there is the most translucent kind which is called by the name of aether (αἰθήρ)".
 The word αἰθήρ in Homeric Greek means "pure, fresh air" or "clear sky".
 It is also often translated as "quintessence": the material that fills the region of the universe above the terrestrial sphere.
 The *aether* is the air of another realm, which nevertheless interacts with our own by virtue of the meaning we enact in our use of the four terrestrial elements.

 The octahedron is the middle solid, and therefore associated in more modern metaphysics with the heart; love; compassion; forgiveness; and healing.
-It has 8 faces, similar in a sense to the [Noble Eightfold Path](https://en.wikipedia.org/wiki/Noble_Eightfold_Path).
+It has 8 faces, similar in a sense to the <a href="https://en.wikipedia.org/wiki/Noble_Eightfold_Path" target="_blank">Noble Eightfold Path</a>.
 As is the case with all Platonic solids, it is symmetric and so its reflection remains the same.
 Such shapes remind us that we are all just mirrors for each other.

-More practically, [space frames](https://en.wikipedia.org/wiki/Space_frame) are a commonly used architectural design, extended into [octagonal trusses by Buckminster Fuller](http://www.grunch.net/synergetics/docs/bellnote.html) in his work on geodesic domes.
+More practically, <a href="https://en.wikipedia.org/wiki/Space_frame" target="_blank">space frames</a> are a commonly used architectural design, extended into <a href="http://www.grunch.net/synergetics/docs/bellnote.html" target="_blank">octagonal trusses by Buckminster Fuller</a> in his work on geodesic domes.
 Fuller is often quoted in crypto circles, with this being the go-to choice for many of his intellectual descendants:

 > “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”